yash-srivastava19/yash-srivastava19.github.io/blogs.md

 ## Blogs

+### Childhood Conversations [Date - 18-02-2024]

+A lot of time has passed since I’ve sat down and enjoyed the warm sunny breeze in winter afternoons, and even longer since I’ve watched a show or eaten something peacefully.
+Life is pretty fast and there’s no catching up to it.
+If you are lucky, you will cherish the memories in retrospect or you will make yourself believe that those memories are golden.
+For every person who loves to romanticize life, was once in a rut and wanted to live the best life.
+For every poet who loves to find beauty in the passage of time, was once trying to make sense of life through literature.
+We all become a version of what we thought we would become - just that not everything is there.
+The earlier picture was much simpler, and now it just has too many moving parts.
+An actor is someone who pretends they are content, and a painter is just someone who calls the mess an art.

+For what is the use of that child-like innocence when people take advantage of you.
+We all live our lives shielding our inner selves to the atrocities of the world, failing to realize the shield also leaves scars - and that too deep ones.

+There’s nothing we can do, O there’s nothing we can do.

 ### The Life in Review Interview [Date - 15-01-2024]

 Life seems like a movie that feels like it is building up to something beautiful.
 There's always something to look forward to - and the best part about life is that it always gives you a fresh start every 24 hours.
 From the eyes of the protagonist, having to live all of those 24 hours doing something "heroic" feels a bit overwhelming.
 Having something always to look forward to sometimes places less importance to what we have now.